-Through our Performance Coatings segment, we provide high-quality liquid and powder coatings solutions to both large regional and global OEMs and to a fragmented and local customer base.
+Through our Performance Coatings segment, we provide high-quality sustainable liquid and powder coating solutions to both large regional and global customers and to a fragmented and local customer base.
+These customers comprise, among others, independent or multi-shop operator body shops as well as a wide variety of industrial manufacturers.
 We are one of only a few suppliers with the technology to provide precise color matching and highly durable coatings systems.
 The end-markets within this segment are refinish and industrial.